The Seaboard is a powerful MIDI controller and it works very well with 3rd party hardware and software instruments.

 - Step 4: Select your Channel Range for full expressive polyphony

 Before you set up your instrument to respond to the Seaboard, connect your Seaboard to a computer and select Single Channel mode in ROLI Dashboard.
 This will simplify the process until we are ready to set the channel range.

 Later, we will look at the ideal Channel Range to use with your particular instrument.
 The Seaboard remembers any settings you make in ROLI Dashboard so you can unplug it and connect to other hardware while retaining those settings.

-Connecting to hardware
+Step 2a: Connect to hardware

 We need to get MIDI data from the Seaboard to your instrument.
 The Seaboard transmits MIDI over USB so there are several choices.